Title: How to read clinical journals: Why to read them and how to start reading them critically

 How can you use this article?!?

 Can’t wait to go out and get your hands on some articles to use all these tips and tricks?!?!
 If so, great, I CANNOT WAIT to hear what was helpful or what you realized you may have already been doing!!
 If not, don’t sweat it.
-Go listen to some classical music before chatting up your friend in the medical field about how they stay on top of the latest research 😀
+Go be your classic self while chatting up your friend in the medical field about how they stay on top of the latest research.😄🤓

 Article referenced: [FREE ACCESS]